griffithlab/rnabio.org/_posts/0003-06-01-DE_Pathway_Analysis.md

 **Step Three**

+* Navigate to the [GOView](http://www.webgestalt.org/2017/GOView/) tool

-* Input the GO terms you would like to explore into the [GOView](http://www.webgestalt.org/2017/GOView/) interface by following the steps described in the "Beginning an analysis" section of the webpage.
+* Then, input the GO terms you would like to explore into the [GOView](http://www.webgestalt.org/2017/GOView/) interface by following the steps described in the "Beginning an analysis" section of the webpage.
 We will walk through a sample analysis.

 * Explore the outputs!